Grand Admiral Thrawn: Money Management Lessons

 “One whose path has taken a new turn is often initially disorientated.
 But as time passes, and the path continues steadily in its new direction, there is a tendency to believe that it will remain so forever, with no further turns.” –Thrawn

 Often in life, as well as in finances, things change.
 Our circumstances change, and all of this change affects our finances.
-These financial changes can leave us in a state of confusion or panic, and can often lead to poor decisions being made.
+These economic changes can leave us in a state of confusion or panic, and can often lead to poor decisions being made.

 However, this is not true.
-Things will constantly change, and we need to be prepared for these changes.
+Things will continuously change, and we need to be prepared for these changes.
 Life changes are just one of the many reasons why it is so important to have an emergency fund saved.
 This allows you to make good financial decisions during those periods of change, and help you stay focused on your financial journey until the next turn in life tries to throw you off.

 * * *